dextornap/AwesomeLinks/Orgs/Atlassian/Atlassian.md

         - Talk while code
         - Pair programmimg

-    3. Showcase all possible solutions and why the approach you selected is the best fit
+        - Showcase all possible solutions and why the approach you selected is the best fit

-        - how well you can collaborate in a team in order to solve problems
+    3. How well you can collaborate in a team in order to solve problems

 ### System design interview

-    1. demonstrate technical depth, breadth, and proficiency
+    1. Demonstrate technical depth, breadth, and proficiency

     2. problem-solving thought process, decision making and operational considerations such as performance and reliability